复杂性文摘 NO:2003.09

 of activation seen in a number of language-related cortical areas.
 The

-effect was not restricted to cortical areas (¡K) but also extended to areas
+effect was not restricted to cortical areas (¡K) but also extended to

 associated with other aspects of language processing associated with